Convicts in Australia: Van Diemen's Land (Tasmania)

 In 1830, the Port Arthur penal settlement was established to replace Macquarie Harbour, as it was easier to maintain regular communications by sea.
 Although known in popular history as a particularly harsh prison, in reality, its management was far more humane than Macquarie Harbour or the outlying stations of New South Wales.
 Experimentation with the so-called model prison system took place in Port Arthur.
 Solitary confinement was the preferred method of punishment.

 Many changes were made to the manner in which convicts were handled in the general population, largely responsive to British public opinion on the harshness of their treatment.
 Until the late 1830s, most convicts were either retained by the Government for public works or assigned to private individuals as a form of indentured labour.
-From the early 1840s the Probation System was employed, where convicts spent an initial period, usually two years, in public works gangs on stations outside of the main settlements, then were freed to work for wages within a set district.
+From the early 1840s the Probation System was employed, where convicts spent an initial period, usually two years, in public works gangs on stations outside of the main settlements.
+They were then freed to work for wages within a set district.

 Transportation to Tasmania ended in 1853 (see section below on Cessation of Transportation).
 Records on the individual convicts transported to Van Diemen’s Land or born there between 1803 and 1900 were being digitised As of 2019 as part of the Founders and Survivors project.